BanuCalin/EGIFM-Board/README.md

 # EGIFM-Board

-Extendable Gateway and Industrial Firewall for Modbus Hardware Board Project This repo contains the PCB project for the bachelor thesis.
+## Extendable Gateway and Industrial Firewall for Modbus Hardware Board Project.<br>
+This repo contains the PCB project for the bachelor thesis.<br>
-The PCB board based on the Acme Aria G25 Single Board Computer.
+The PCB board based on the Acme Aria G25 Single Board Computer.<br>

 ![Build](board-images/EGIFM-Board-build.jpg)